jopemachine-arvis/arvis/documents/plugin-develop.md

 2. Write some scripts to use in your `plugin`

-3. type `arvish build` on your project root.
+3. Type `arvish build` on your project root.

 ## Manual (not recommend)